- Help Center

 Here is a quick summary of what can be interpreted from the above screenshot: In the 'Status' panel you can see the 'Action' named "Initiate a Command" is currently executing and "Interpret User Command," "Perform User Action?" and "Receive Cancel Command" are all waiting for an 'Input/Output' to be triggered.

-Continue rerunning the simulator providing the prompts with different values to see how the simulation results are affected and you are comfortable with how to control synchronization and kill execution of branches.
+- Continue rerunning the simulator providing the prompts with different values to see how the simulation results are affected and until you are comfortable with how to control synchronization and kill execution of branches.